Essential Guide to Berlin

 Gay Scene

-Berlin’s gay scene is spread out across two main districts: Schöneberg and Prenzlauer Berg.
-Most of the gay hotels, bars, cafes and shops are located in the Schöneberg district.
+Most of the gay hotels, bars, cafés and shops are located in the Schöneberg district.
 There are two smaller gay areas in the less commercial Kreuzberg and the younger Friedrichshain in the east which has developed as another area with gay-friendly venues.

 The scene in Berlin is strong and diverse, and everyone will find something for their taste.
 Many gay bars and clubs don’t indicate closing hours.
 In Berlin, if you are up for it, you can party around the clock.